Fitness Model Hanna Oberg Flaunts Killer Figure As She Powers Through Intense Upper Body Workout

 The first exercise that Hanna demonstrates is the seated shoulder press in a side-to-side motion.
 The model uses the resistance band to complete the exercise while kneeling on a pillow for extra comfort.
 The second exercise in the circuit is the bicep curl into front raise.
 Using the resistance band once again, the fitness trainer alternates between bicep curls and front raises.

-In the third video, the mom-of-one powers through some behind the neck lag pulldowns, fastening the resistance band to a surface above her head to complete the move.
+In the third video, the mom of one powers through some behind the neck lag pulldowns, fastening the resistance band to a surface above her head to complete the move.
 The fourth exercise is bend over pause rows.
 Hanna stands with the resistance band trapped under her feet and alternates pulling up on the band with each arm.

-The final exercise in the circuit is the diamond push-up, which is similar to a regular push-up except that the model positions her hands towards the middle of her chest and forms a diamond shape with her arms as she performs each push-up.
+The final exercise in the circuit is the diamond push-up, which is similar to a regular push-up except that the model positions her hands toward the middle of her chest and forms a diamond shape with her arms as she performs each push-up.

 In the caption of the workout, Hanna outlines how many reps and sets her followers should do for each exercise and encourages them to give the workout a try.
 She adds that her goal is to make the workouts as interesting, fun, and intense as possible.